pr3occupy/example-app/README.md

 > This is a slightly modified cloned Nextjs application ([source](https://github.com/alachie/brutalist.website) used as a practice material for the course devopswithdocker.com

-Site is hosted at: https://exampleapp.lzmkin.space
+Site is hosted on render: https://example-app-1ni8.onrender.com/